MediciHouse07/Learning_Records/bilkent_inter_micro.md

 0000<->1500

 - if utility function is homothetic, it will have a nice property that MRS will depend only on the ratio of the goods y/x, not on total quantities of the good

+# Lecture 14

+2023/04/30

+0000<->1500

+- you will make choices in such a way that given your budget set/constraint, you would like to achieve the maximum utility/maximize utility
+- utility maximizer is also an assumption
+- use I to denote income